 Risk evaluation

-For any hazardous situation, manufacturers shall evaluate the estimated risks and determine if the risk is acceptable according to the criteria referred to in Section 3.1(e).
+For any hazardous situation, manufacturers shall evaluate the estimated risks and determine whether the risks are acceptable in accordance with the criteria referred to in Section 3.1, point (e).

-Where the risk is not acceptable, risk control activities shall be performed.
+Where the risk is not acceptable, risk control shall be performed.

 Where the risk is acceptable, risk control is not needed and the final estimated risk shall be considered as a residual risk.